bobbylaw/simple-go-project/README.md

 # Overview

 This is a simple go project that is part of GOVTECH TAP 2023 GDS ACE Tech Assessment.
 The main goal is to be able to calculate the score of the teams and showcase which team advances into the next round of the championship based on the requirements.

 ## Set-Up
-- For `Windows`, just by running `simple-go-project.exe` would be sufficient to launch the web application
-- Alternatively
 - Clone project into your local directory
 - Download Golang and run `go build` followed by `go run main.go` on command line to launch the web application
+- It will display `Starting server at port 8080` upon success

 ## Database
 - This application is utilizing SQLite3 to persist database upon server restart / failure